nabhCO/Participation-4830-NandiniMBhat/README.md

 *Note: For context in some of the screenshots I have included comments from my classmates.
 To maintain privacy, I have greyed out their names and pictures.
 My own contributions in these cases are highlighted in blue.*

 ### Self Assessment
-Throughout this course, I have been enjoyed taking part in discussions with my classmates- they have helped me numerous times, and I have tried my best to answer their questions and help out where I can with clarifications and code.
+Throughout this course, I have enjoyed taking part in discussions with my classmates- they have helped me numerous times, and I have tried my best to answer their questions and help out where I can with clarifications and code.
 Overall, I have been very active with my participation, and have definitely gained a lot from it.